 Is Porto expensive?

-Living in Porto is generally more affordable than in many other European cities, though costs depend on lifestyle.
-Average monthly expenses for a single person are around €800–€1,000 without rent, while rent for a one-bedroom apartment ranges from €700–€1000.
-Dining out and transportation are inexpensive, but imported goods may be costly.
+Living in Porto is generally more affordable than in many other European cities, though costs depend on lifestyle and can change depending on inflation and government policies related to taxes and spending.
+Average monthly expenses for a single person are around €700 to €1,000 without rent, while the average price for rent for a one-bedroom apartment in the Porto city center is between €1,000 and €1,200.

 In the sections below, we’ll break down all of the costs of living in Porto, including housing, food, transportation, and entertainment.